-Each student is strongly encouraged to work with an academic advisor or counselor to match career goals with appropriate majors/programs and to select appropriate courses for a major at the UO.
+Each student is strongly encouraged to work with an academic advisor or counselor to match career goals with appropriate majors/ programs and to select appropriate courses for a major at the UO.

-- 1. Complete a total of 90 credits with a minimum of 24 credits earned at Lane to be awarded the Associate of Science degree. - 2.
-Foundational Skills and Discipline Studies courses must be a minimum of 3 credits. - Maximum 16 credits P grade may be used when P grade is equivalent to C- or higher.
-Courses only offered for P grade option are not included in this maximum. - 4.
+- 1. Complete a total of 90 credits with a minimum of 24 credits earned at Lane to be awarded the Associate of Science degree. - Foundational Skills and Discipline Studies courses must be a minimum of 3 credits. - Pass all Foundational Skills courses with a grade of "C-" or "P" or better. - Maximum 16 credits P grade may be used when P grade is equivalent to C- or higher.
+Courses only offered for P grade option are not included in this maximum. - 5.
 All Elective courses may be any number of credits. - Cumulative GPA must be at least 2.0 when the Associate of Science degree is awarded.